 Do some more research on that new idea.

 Chances are much greater that you’ll find happiness and success by doing something you enjoy.

-Some people may think these top 3 factors leading to success are all too complicated.
+Some people may think these top 3 factors leading to success are too complicated.

-Granted, they do require soul-searching and doing the “right” thing (often, the hard thing), but taking shortcuts is setting a course for failure.
+They require soul-searching and doing the “right” thing (often, the hard thing), but taking shortcuts sets a course for failure.

-Almost every shortcut (unless it’s to my favorite pizza place) has lead me to failure, not success.
+Almost every shortcut (except my favorite pizza place) has led me to failure, not success.

 The shortcuts I’ve taken ended up creating negative effects in the future.

-Those negatives always came back to bite me when I least expected it.
+Those negatives always came back to bite me when I least expected them.

 What are some of your top success factors?

 You might look at some famous people who don’t display these characteristics.